 The team employee incentives that you provide as part of your business, are as much an element of your biz ops as your delivery systems and customer support.

 Good time management and effective team management will cover the most important aspects of your business operations.
-Your team will work for a while, but as your company grows, so will the way in which you run it.
+Your team will work for a while, but as your company grows throughout 2023, so will the way in which you run it.
 A business process that worked when you were just starting out might not be as effective when your team turns into a department.
 Then the department becomes a branch.

 More employees mean more expenses, and more time doesn’t always translate into more accomplishments.
 Large companies are often slower to make decisions and have to win more approvals before work can begin.